-6.Engaging stakeholders.
+Engaging stakeholders:

-The policy will be available to parents through the School and College websites.

-We work closely with parents to ensure that they are fully aware of what is being taught by informing them through the newsletter of when RSE is taught and the content covered opportunities for parents to talk to PHSCE coordinators are offered by appointment.

-Parents/carers have the right to withdraw their children at Key Stages 3 and 4 from the non- statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
+- The policy will be available to parents through the School and College websites - We work closely with parents to ensure that they are fully aware of what is being taught by informing them through the newsletter of when RSE is taught and the content covered - Opportunities for parents to talk to PHSCE coordinators are offered at School and College open evenings or by appointment - Parents/carers have the right to withdraw their children at Key Stages 3 and 4 from the nonstatutory components of sex education within RSE up to and until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than be withdrawn, the school will arrange this.
 Requests for withdrawal should be formally requested in writing and addressed to the PHSCE Co-ordinator and Head of School/Head of College.
 The PHSCE Coordinator and Head of School/Head of College will discuss the request with parents/carers and take appropriate action.
 If a parent/carer requests that their child be removed from RSE, we will ensure a safe working environment and provide support by ensuring appropriate curriculum related activities are available